nicolaskruchten/nicolaskruchten.github.io/_posts/2014-01-07-mtlelection-ternary.md

 ![Majorities](http://nicolas.kruchten.com/images/ternary/majorities.png)

 Putting it all together, we can divide the triangle into twelve zones, as below.
-The labels can be interpreted as follows: "Abc" means that A came in first, with a majority votes, followed by B then C; "abc" means that A came in first with a plurality of the votes, followed by B then C.
+The labels can be interpreted as follows: "Abc" means that A came in first, with a majority of votes, followed by B then C; "abc" means that A came in first with a plurality of the votes, followed by B then C.

 ![Majorities](http://nicolas.kruchten.com/images/ternary/full.png)